Autonomous trucks on public roads in Singapore

 A multi-year project on sustainable transport systems

-The Government of Singapore is in the forefront of new autonomous vehicle technology.
+The Government of Singapore is at the forefront of new autonomous vehicle technology.
 Singapore has tested autonomous cars, taxis, utility vehicles and buses, and is now adding trials of truck platooning concepts.
 Truck platoons have already shown the potential to achieve major fuel savings as well as contribute to increased road safety.

 Together we will demonstrate how we can substantially enhance productivity in the Port of Singapore.